 - Government Guidance on High Hedges Complaints

-If you wish to know if you have a tree with a TPO you can search our planning database or you can contact the planning information team on firstname.lastname@example.org.
-Copies of TPOs are available and these can either be sent as PDF attachment documents or sent by post for a modest fee.
+If you wish to know if you have a tree with a TPO you can contact the planning information team on firstname.lastname@example.org.
+You can obtain a copy of a TPO which will be emailed to you as a PDF.
+There is a charge for this service.

 In England and Wales the majority of hedgerows are protected under the Hedgerow Regulations 1997.
 These regulations prohibit the removal or wilful destruction of hedgerows that have been assessed as ‘important’ and the presumption is always in favour of protecting and retaining important hedgerows.
 The Wildlife & Countryside Act 1981 also offers protection to wildlife using hedgerows.